The Devil is a Part-Timer is an action-comedy. I enjoyed the action. The same can’t be said for the comedy.

-The background is straight forward and seems quite good.
-Satan is king of his own island in a different realm and with his four generals effectively terrorising the neighbouring human islands.
+The background is straightforward and seems quite good.
+Satan is the king of his own island in a different realm and with his four generals effectively terrorising the neighbouring human islands.
 That’s until an incredibly powerful human hero rises up, rallies the armies and turns the tide.

 The battle between our human hero and Satan sees the devil expelled from his world – and into ours.

 The Devil and one of his Generals arrive in modern-day Tokyo.
 What’s worse; there’s limited magic in this world and the pair look like normal men now.
 Their magic is fading.